turingschool/front-end-curriculum/lessons/module-2/intro-to-react-stateful-components.md

 ## Vocabulary

 - `State` The current data stored in relation to a particular part of a computer program.
+- `Class Component` An ES6 class that extends an abstract `Component` class to give more functionality to the component.
-- `Stateful Component` A component which stores and updates the information which it uses to render HTML.
+- `Stateful Component` A class component which stores and updates the information which it uses to render HTML (using state).
 - `Lifecycle` The process where a component is created, updated and destroyed.
 - `Lifecycle Method` A function that is invoked at some point during a component's lifecycle.
 - `Conditional Rendering` Part of the user interface which is only displayed if some condition is met.

 In our previous lesson, we learned how to create stateless components.
-Stateless components are great if we just need to create html that will be be different based on what parameters/properties we pass into our component.
+Stateless components are great if we just need to create HTML that will be be different based on what parameters/properties we pass into our component.
 Sometimes our components need to be able to store the information they display and change that information based on user interaction.
-When this is the case, you will want to use a stateful component.
+When this is the case, you will want to use a class component.

-## Stateful Components
+## Class Components

-Stateful components are ES6 classes that extend an abstract 'Component' class, given to us by default by React.
+Class components are ES6 classes that extend an abstract `Component` class, given to us by default by React.
 They each have a render method that allows us to specify what should be rendered to the DOM.

 In this example, we will create a counter class.
 This class will render a count and a button to increase the count.